 The Film Studies Minor offered through Thurgood Marshall College provide students an exciting opportunity to examine the many facets of American and International cinema.
 Students interested in exploring cinema as a multidimensional art medium will engage in the analysis of cinematic works of various forms.
-Study of film genres, history, theories, directors, cultural perspectives and more allow students to gain a robust understanding of cinema as a historical and contemporary means of expression.
-The interdisciplinary nature of the minor provides investigation of cinematic art through its connection to related fields such as Communication, Literature, Sociology and Visual Arts.
+Study of film genres, history, theories, directors, cultural perspectives and more, allow students to gain a broad understanding of cinema as a historical and contemporary means of expression.
+The interdisciplinary nature of the Minor provides investigation of cinematic art through its connection to related fields such as Communication, Literature, Sociology and Visual Arts.
 Students pursuing the Film Studies Minor exhibit a wide range of interests; from those who plan graduate study in film to those who simply wish to understand better this powerful and influential medium.

 The Film Studies Minor is a scholarly enterprise rather than a hands-on, art-making endeavor.
 It does not offer classes in filmmaking, video production or working with film equipment.

 - The minor requires completion of seven courses (28.0 units), at least five of which must be upper division.

 - The seven courses chosen must be selected from at least two different departments.

 - Overlap between GE and minor requirements is permissible where allowed.
 Beginning in Fall 2016, you can use two upper-division courses (a maximum of eight units) to fulfill the requirements for a minor that have also been used to satisfy the requirements of a major. (please see your college academic advisor to review additional overlap options).

 - Transfer coursework is allowed but must be petitioned and approved for application to the minor.
 Click here to access the undergraduate Student Petition form.